-7. Roadway/Mobility (Non-ITS) Strategies Access Management-Planning and design practices that identify existing and future land use and arterial access points to maximize traffic safety and mobility.
+7. Roadway/Mobility (Non-ITS) Strategies

+Access Management-Planning and design practices that identify existing and future land use and arterial access points to maximize traffic safety and mobility.
 Strategies include medians, turn lanes, side/rear access points between businesses, shared access, and local land use ordinances to control access.

-Reduction in crashes along a roadway.
-Improved roadway capacity; greater vehicle throughput.
-Decreased corridor delay.
-Regionwide.
+- Reduction in crashes along a roadway.

+- Improved roadway capacity; greater vehicle throughput.

+- Decreased corridor delay.

+- Regionwide.

+- Corridor.

+- Project.

+- · Low to high (Costs and complexity of strategies can vary widely and may depend on whether access controls are implemented before development occurs or as a retrofit).

+- Short to medium term.

+- Some access management strategies can be implemented quickly if there are cooperating property owners.
+Major access management plans require a greater amount of time.
+Capital construction efforts (e.g., medians) take a moderate amount of time.

+Restricting Turns at Key Intersections- Limits turning vehicles, which can impede traffic flow and are more likely to be involved in crashes.

+Converting Streets to One-Way

+congested areas.

+- Increase capacity, efficiency on arterials. - Improve travel times and decrease delay for through traffic. - Decrease incidents.

+- Increase traffic flow. - Corridor.

 Corridor.

-Project.
-Low to high (Costs and complexity of strategies vary widely and may de whether access control implemented before development occurs or retrofit).
-Some access management strategies can be implemented quickly if there are cooperating property Restricting Turns at Key Intersections- Limits turning vehicles, which can impede traffic flow and are more likely to be involved in crashes.
-Increase capacity, efficiency on arterials.
-Improve travel times and decrease delay for through traffic.
-Decrease incidents.
-Corridor.
-Project.
-Implementation and maintenance costs vary from new signage and s to more costly permane median barriers and cu striping engineering, and ent implementation).
-Converting Streets to One-Way Operations-Establishes pairs of one-way streets in place of two-way operations.
-Most effective in downtown or very heavily congested areas.
-Increase traffic flow.
-Corridor.
-Project.
-Conversion costs includ adjustments to traffic si striping, signing and pa meters. gnals, (includes planning, Roadway Signage Improvements- Adequate or additional signage that facilitates route-finding and the decision- making ability of roadway users.
+Proiect.

+- Project. - Implementation and maintenance costs vary; range from new signage and striping to more costly permanent median barriers and curbs. - Short term: 1 to 5 years (includes planning, engineering, and implementation). - Conversion costs include adjustments to traffic signals. striping, signing and parking meters.

+Low.

+Short term: 1 to 5 years (includes planning, engineering, and implementation).

+Roadway Signage Improvements- Adequate or additional signage that facilitates route-finding and the decisionmaking ability of roadway users.
 Signs with clearer/larger lettering that can be read from a greater distance.

+Operations-Establishes pairs of one-way

+effective in downtown or very heavily

+streets in place of two-way operations.
+Most

-Reduced level of driver uncertainty and fewer erratic driving maneuvers.
-Reduced delay for upstream approaching vehicles.
-Psychological encouragement to unsure motorists.
-Less chance of crashes caused by sudden lane changes, extremely slow-moving vehicles or sudden stops.
-Regionwide.
-Low.
-Corridor.
-Project.
-Short term.
-Production of signs and installation can occur shortly after site visits and design of new signing plans.
+- Reduced level of driver uncertainty and fewer erratic driving maneuvers. - Reduced delay for upstream approaching vehicles. - Psychological encouragement to unsure motorists. - · Less chance of crashes caused by sudden lane changes, extremely slow-moving vehicles or sudden stops.

+- Regionwide.

+- Corridor.

+- Project.

+- Short term. - Production of signs and installation can occur shortly after site visits and design of new signing plans.
 Design should follow the guidance of the Manual on Uniform Traffic Control Devices.